-I. The Impact of Sequestration.
-The Balanced Budget and Emergency Deficit Control Act of 1985 ("BBEDCA") first authorized sequestration.
-The Budget Control Act of 2011 recently included sequestration as an enforcement mechanism for spending reductions by agencies.
-Sequestration can also occur, however, under the Statutory Pay-As-You-Go Act of 2010.
-The BBEDCA contains a variety of sequestration exemptions: Social Security; certain veterans programs; net interest; unobligated balances carried over from prior years for nondefense programs; low income assistance programs, such as the Children's Health Insurance Program, Supplemental Nutrition Assistance Program, Temporary Assistance for Needy Families, and Supplemental Security Income; a variety of special budget accounts; specified federal retirement and disability accounts; prior legal obligations of the federal government in specified budget accounts; Medicare Part D payments; particular economic recovery programs; refundable tax credits to individuals; and various "split treatment programs," such as federal aid for highways, Highway Traffic Safety Grants, and the like.
-Special rules also apply for federal employee pay, student loans, federal administrative expenses, Medicare disbursements, and other programs.
-Because of these exemptions, sequestration will almost exclusively affect programs with discretionary funding, and hit those programs harder because of the exemptions.

-Under the Budget Control Act of 2011 ("BCA") sequestration is triggered by one of two scenarios: 1) appropriation by Congress of more than the allowed spending limit caps for fiscal years 2012 to 2021; or 2) failure of Congress to enact legislation developed by the Joint Select Committee on Deficit Reduction by January 15, 2012 to reduce the deficit by at least \$1.2 trillion.
-Congress failed to meet this January 15, 2012 deadline, and has yet to reach agreement on allowable spending limits.
+The Balanced Budget and Emergency Deficit Control Act of 1985 ("BBEDCA") first authorized sequestration.2 The Budget Control Act of 2011 recently included sequestration as an enforcement mechanism for spending reductions by agencies.3 Sequestration can also occur, however, under the Statutory Pay-As-You-Go Act of 2010.4 The BBEDCA contains a variety of sequestration exemptions: Social Security; certain veterans programs; net interest; unobligated balances carried over from prior years for nondefense programs; low income assistance programs, such as the Children's Health Insurance Program, Supplemental Nutrition Assistance Program, Temporary Assistance for Needy Families, and Supplemental Security Income; a variety of special budget accounts; specified federal retirement and disability accounts; prior legal obligations of the federal government in specified budget accounts; Medicare Part D payments; particular economic recovery programs; refundable tax credits to individuals; and various ''split treatment programs,'' such as federal aid for highways, Highway Traffic Safety Grants, and the like.5 Special rules also apply for federal employee pay, student loans, federal administrative expenses, Medicare disbursements, and other programs.6 Because of these exemptions, sequestration will almost exclusively affect programs with discretionary funding, and hit those programs harder because of the exemptions.7 tion by Congress of more than the allowed spending limit caps for fiscal years 2012 to 2021; or 2) failure of Congress to enact legislation developed by the Joint Select Committee on Deficit Reduction by January 15, 2012 to reduce the deficit by at least \$1.2 trillion.9 Congress failed to meet this January 15, 2012 deadline, and has yet to reach agreement on allowable spending limits.
 Congressional inaction has created a looming "hurricane effect" on the economy, including and especially the defense industry.
 Absent congressional agreement, the sequestration process will begin January 2, 2013.
 The pernicious effect of sequestration, in addition to the amount of the cuts, will be its across-the-board reduction of spending by all agencies without concern for existing priorities or the exercise of agencies' business judgments.
 Even the president is empowered only to prevent sequestration's effects on military personnel.10